ancwrd1/snx-rs/README.md

 ## Building from Sources

-By default, the WebKit integration is not enabled and the system browser will be used for SAML authentication.
-It is controlled by the feature flag `webkit2gtk` which can be enabled with `--features=webkit2gtk` cargo parameter.

 The easiest way to build the project is using the distrobox:

 * Provision distrobox container: `distrobox create --image ubuntu:22.04 --name snx-ubuntu`
 * Enter the container: `distrobox enter snx-ubuntu`
 * Install the required dependencies: `sudo apt install build-essential pkg-config libssl-dev libgtk-3-dev`
-* For WebKit webview feature, install the webkit2gtk dependencies: `sudo apt install libsoup-3.0-dev libwebkit2gtk-4.1-dev libjavascriptcoregtk-4.1-dev`
 * Install a recent [Rust compiler](https://rustup.rs)
 * Run `cargo build` to build the debug version, or `cargo build --release` to build the release version
 * If the GUI frontend is not needed, build it with `cargo build --release --workspace --exclude snx-rs-gui`